Associate Director

 Mobile: 416-357-6687

-The goal of the Adaptive Oncology (AO) Initiative is to develop “adaptive” approaches to cancer management that anticipate how tumours change over the course of time and in response to therapy.
+The Adaptive Oncology (AO) Initiative develops “adaptive” approaches to cancer management that anticipate how tumours change over the course of time and in response to therapy.

 The Initiative, one of OICR’s three key priority research areas, brings together OICR researchers with expertise in genomics, bioinformatics, machine learning, imaging, robotics and histopathology.